Worldwide Developers Conference: 2019

-2020s

 2020

 WWDC 2020 was held from June 22 to 26, 2020 as an online-only conference for the first time because of the ongoing COVID-19 pandemic.
 The announcements at the online Apple Special Event included iOS 14, iPadOS 14, watchOS 7, tvOS 14, macOS Big Sur, and Apple's transition to custom ARM processors for their Macintosh family of personal computers, including a prototype ARM-based Mac for developer use.
 The event video footage was recorded at Apple Park in Cupertino, California.
 In total, the event got over 22 million views with around 72 hours of content.

 2021

-WWDC 2021, with the tag line "Glow and behold.", was held from June 7 to 11, 2021 as another online-only conference due to the COVID-19 pandemic. iOS 15, iPadOS 15, watchOS 8, tvOS 15, macOS Monterey, and other software updates were announced.
+WWDC 2021, with the tag line "Glow and behold.", was held from June 7 to 11, 2021 as another online-only conference also due to the COVID-19 pandemic. iOS 15, iPadOS 15, watchOS 8, tvOS 15, macOS Monterey, and other software updates were announced.
 There were no new hardware announcements at the conference.
 As with 2020, the event video footage was recorded at Apple Park in Cupertino, California.